Tracey Ullman: Music career

 A chance encounter with the wife of the head of Stiff Records led to Ullman getting a recording contract in 1983.
 Label owner Dave Robinson was taken with some of the musical parodies she had been doing on television in Three of a Kind and signed her.
 Ullman recounted, "One day, I was at my hairdresser, and Dave Robinson's wife Rosemary leant over and said, 'Do you want to make a record?'...
 I went, 'Yeah I want to make a record.'
 I would have tried anything."

-Within 18 months, Ullman had scored five Top 30 hits on the UK Singles Chart.
-Her first two singles ("Breakaway" and "They Don't Know") were certified Silver by the BPI, as was her debut album.
+Within 18 months, Ullman had scored five top 30 hits on the UK Singles Chart.
+Her first two singles ("Breakaway" and "They Don't Know") were certified silver by the BPI, as was her debut album.
 Ullman's songs were over-the-top evocations of 1960s and 1970s pop music with a 1980s edge, "somewhere between Minnie Mouse and the Supremes" as Melody Maker put it.

-Her 1983 debut album You Broke My Heart in 17 Places was a Top 20 hit in the UK, and featured three UK Top 10 hit singles.
-Her first hit single, "Breakaway", reached #4 in the UK.
-This was followed by the international hit version of Kirsty MacColl's "They Don't Know", which reached #2 in the UK, and #8 in the United States.
+Her 1983 debut album You Broke My Heart in 17 Places was a top 20 hit in the UK, and featured three UK top 10 hit singles.
+Her first hit single, "Breakaway", reached No. 4 in the UK.
+This was followed by the international hit version of Kirsty MacColl's "They Don't Know", which reached No. 2 in the UK, and No. 8 in the United States.
 The video for "They Don't Know" featured a cameo appearance from Paul McCartney (at the time, Ullman was filming a minor role in McCartney's film Give My Regards to Broad Street).
-A third single from the album, a recording of Doris Day's "Move Over Darling", reached #8 in the UK.
+A third single from the album, a recording of Doris Day's "Move Over Darling", reached No. 8 in the UK.

 Ullman released her second and final studio album You Caught Me Out in 1984.
-This included her version of Madness's "My Girl", which she changed to "My Guy", which reached #23.
+This included her version of Madness's "My Girl", which she changed to "My Guy", which reached No. 23.
 Its accompanying video featured a cameo from the British Labour Party politician Neil Kinnock, at the time the Leader of the Opposition.
-Her final Top 30 hit, "Sunglasses" (1984), peaked at #18 in the UK and featured comedian Adrian Edmondson in its music video.
+Her final top 30 hit, "Sunglasses" (1984), peaked at No. 18 in the UK and featured comedian Adrian Edmondson in its music video.
 During this time she also appeared as a guest VJ on MTV in the United States.